Wracked with pain? Alleviate the torment

 “There are many ways PTs help with pain management,” said Richard Panetta of Inertia Occupational and Physical Therapy, Utica.
 “A lot depends on the cause and the length of time the pain has been present.”

 Acute pain is often seen after an injury, such as a strain, he explained.
 Acute pain usually doesn’t last over three months; it goes away when there is no longer an underlying cause.
 It responds to several treatments by PTs.
+In case there is an accident and if it is a taxi accident and are going to hire a lawyer, know how it should be done.

 Chronic pain lasts longer than three months, and can continue even after the injury that caused it has healed.
 Pain signals remain active in the nervous system for weeks, even years.